Outdoor and Custom Adventures & Art Programs

 COVID-19 Safety Procedures: Participant Agreement

 Note: This is a preview of our Participant Agreement, provided here for informational purposes.
 When you register for a Yosemite Conservancy Outdoor Adventure, Custom Adventure or Art Program, you will be asked to review and sign this agreement.
 You can also view and download this information in PDF format.

 If you are considering participating in one of the Conservancy’s Outdoor Adventure, Custom Adventure or Art programs (each a “Program”), please read the following information thoroughly.
 Participating in our Programs involves traveling to Yosemite, participating in a group experience, and hiking on trails with other visitors, among other activities which inherently put you at potential risk for contracting COVID-19, and we cannot guarantee that anyone who visits Yosemite or participates in a Program will not be exposed to COVID-19.
 We are implementing strict protocols, developed in consultation with medical experts and in accordance with local, state and federal guidelines and guidelines from the Centers for Disease Control and Prevention (“CDC”), to mitigate that risk.
 However, it will be the responsibility of all participants to cooperate with these protocols and guidelines.

 Before Your Trip: Preparing to Participate

-- All participants must sign this Participant Agreement (the “Agreement”), under which you agree to follow all of the safety procedures required by the Conservancy, including reporting any COVID-19 symptoms (as outlined by the CDC) at the start of the Program and each day during the duration of the Program.
+- All participants must sign this Participant Agreement (the “Agreement”), under which you agree to follow all of the safety procedures required by the Conservancy, including reporting any COVID-19 symptoms (as outlined by the CDC) at the start of the Program and each day for the duration of the Program.

 - We request that you limit your travel and interactions with individuals outside your household or vector group* before your trip to Yosemite.

-- All participants will need to bring their own face masks or cloth face coverings, as well as hand sanitizer (at least 60% alcohol) or a hand-washing set-up that conforms to Leave No Trace principles.
+- All participants will need to bring their own face masks, as well as hand sanitizer (at least 60% alcohol) or a hand-washing set-up that conforms to Leave No Trace principles.

 During Your Trip: In-Park Program Procedures